Deep-MI/FastSurfer/FastSurferCNN/README.md

 * --gm: Turn on to add cortex mask for hires-processing.
 Default: False
 * --processing: Use aseg, aparc or no specific mapping processing.
 Default: aparc
 * --sizes: Resolutions of images in the dataset.
 Default: 256
+* --edge_w: Weight for edges in weight mask.
+Default=5

 #### Example Command Axial (Single Resolution)
 ```